pw598/pw598.github.io/_posts/2024-12-23-Bayesian-Inference-I-Bayesian-Data-Analysis.md

 An example is that a Beta prior with a Bernoulli or Binomial likelihood will combine to form a posterior that is itself Beta-distributed.
 Though the Beta is very flexible, and may take shapes between a Uniform and a dense spike, the method of conjugate priors is most restrictive compared to other methods, which do not constrain us to particular forms.

-Specific conjugate-prior relationships will be the subject of a future article.

 ### Flat Priors: